gofynd/fdk-client-javascript/documentation/platform/CATALOG.md

 [GetSearchWordsData](#GetSearchWordsData)

-A successful response contains the keyword object with id that is updated.
-See example below or refer `GetSearchWordsDataSchema` for details
+The Collection object.
+See example below or refer `GetSearchWordsDataSchema` for details.